rach-db/Python_email_automation/README.md

 3. When a recipient clicks the link, **Canary Tokens will log the interaction**.

 📌 Notes:
-The emails are sent from your Mailjet account.
-Ensure your sender email is verified.
 Use responsibly for authorized bulk email sending.